 At Clariant, R&D is a key driver to generate profitable growth.
-Four Technology Platforms are the basis to develop innovative products for today’s and tomorrow’s markets: Chemistry & Materials, Biotechnology, Catalysis and Process Technology.
+Five Technology Platforms are the basis to develop innovative products for today’s and tomorrow’s markets: Chemistry & Materials, Biotechnology, Catalysis, Process Technology and High-Throughput Experimentation.
 Clariant’s R&D Centers are shaped along these Technology Platforms and are connected with the world-wide network of Technical Centers of our Business Units to combine technology and application know-how to quickly respond to customer needs.
-About 6 500 patents safeguard our knowledge about products and methods.
+About 4900 patents safeguard our knowledge about products and methods.

 Clariant is committed to generating sustainable added value.
 This is only possible if ecological, social as well as economic objectives are met.
 Our highest priorities are personal safety and environmentally sound processes and products.